krishnanlab/obnb/README.md

 from obnb.util.dataset_constructors import default_constructor

-root = "datasets"  # save dataset and cache under the datasets/ directory version = "obnbdata-v0.1.0-dev1"  # archive data version, use 'latest' to pull latest data from source instead
+root = "datasets"  # save dataset and cache under the datasets/ directory version = "current"  # use the last archived version
+# Optionally, set version to the specific data version number
+# Or, set version to "latest" to download the latest data from source and process it from scratch

 # Download and process network/label data.
 Use the adjacency matrix as the ML feature
 dataset = default_constructor(root=root, version=version, graph_name="BioGRID", label_name="DisGeNET",